SAPAC How can South Africa can Spot Scams

 Always ask if this message or call can be fake?

 Never click on a link or attachment.
-Only contact Government departments or organizations, Police Services or Fraud services through their official websites or through secure online applications.
+Only contact Government department or organizations, police services or fraud services through their official websites or through secure online application.
 If you are not sure say no and hang up.

 ACT